 The serene group of cottages around a horseshoe shaped drive that we see today was not the first plan for the new asylum in Anoka.
 The original architect, Warren B. Dunnell, had a different vision for the site.

-Many groves of trees, the winding river, and a lush meadow made this an idyllic setting for treating mental illness.
+Many groves of trees, the winding river, and a lush meadow in the plan would have made this an idyllic setting for treating mental illness.
 Close proximity to Anoka and the railroad station meant easy access for employees and visitors.
 Three-hundred of the total 648 acres were ready to be planted with crops that would give patients a useful job and plenty of food.

-For unknown reasons, Dunnell’s plans for the Anoka Asylum were never used.
-Most of the buildings we see today were designed by Clarence H. Johnston, the state architect for the Board of Control.
+It is not known why Dunnell’s plans for the Anoka Asylum were never used.
+Instead, most of the buildings we see today were designed by Clarence H. Johnston, the state architect for the Board of Control.

-Click the photo below to see Warren B. Dunnell’s proposed sketch of the Hospital for the Insane at Anoka
+Click the photo below to see Warren B. Dunnell’s proposed sketch of the First Hospital for the Insane at Anoka.

 Anoka State Hospital, National Register of Historic Places Nomination File, State Historic Preservation Office, Minnesota Historical Society, St. Paul.